ether/ep_openid_connect/README.md

   `claimName` claim if present, otherwise the property is left unset/unchanged.
 * Each user's `fixedValue` property is set to the string `"fixed value"` unless already set.
+* Each user's `forcedUnset` property is always deleted if present.
 * Each user's `displayname` property is set to to the value of the user's `name` claim if present, otherwise the property is left unset/unchanged.
 * Each user's `username` property is set to the value of the `sub` claim.